Restaurant in Hofamt Priel, Austria

 Is Landgasthof Hinterleithner worth a detour into the Wachau hinterland?

 Yes — and the Michelin Bib Gourmand it earned in 2024 gives you the external validation to back that instinct.
-For a rural Austrian gasthof serving an unusual fusion of regional classics and Asian cooking, that recognition is not decorative: it means inspectors found consistently high-quality ingredients, disciplined kitchen technique, and real value at the €€ price point.
+For a rural Austrian gasthof serving an unusual fusion of regional classics and Asian cooking, that recognition is not decorative: it means inspectors found consistently high-quality ingredients, disciplined kitchen technique, real value at the €€ price point.
 If you are driving the Danube valley and want a dinner that goes beyond generic Heuriger plates, Landgasthof Hinterleithner in Hofamt Priel earns a reservation.

 The Space

 The dining room is anchored by warm wood panelling throughout, which gives the interior a cosy, rustic character that reads as genuine rather than staged.
-This is a working country inn, and the proportions feel domestic — a room that rewards a slow dinner rather than a quick turnaround.
+This is a working country inn, the proportions feel domestic — a room that rewards a slow dinner rather than a quick turnaround.
 In summer, the terrace opens up and becomes the better seat: a charming outdoor extension that works well for long lunches or early evening meals when the light is good.
 For explorers who want atmosphere to match quality cooking, the physical setting here does the job without requiring any imagination.

 The spatial setup also informs how you should time your visit.
 The terrace is the draw from late spring through early autumn; the wood-panelled interior takes over in the colder months and holds up well.
 Neither configuration feels like a compromise, but the terrace seats are worth asking about when you book.